ropensci/roweb3/content/code-of-conduct.md

 ### Reporting Guidelines

-The rOpenSci Code of Conduct Committee includes [Mark Padgham](/author/mark-padgham) (rOpenSci Software Research Scientist), [Megan Carter](https://www.esipfed.org/about/people/megan-carter) (independent community member) and [Kara Woo](https://karawoo.com/) (independent community member, on leave until May 2022).
+The rOpenSci Code of Conduct Committee includes [Mark Padgham](/author/mark-padgham) (rOpenSci Software Research Scientist), [Yanina Bellini Saibene](/author/yanina-bellini-saibene/) (rOpenSci Community Manager) and [Kara Woo](https://karawoo.com/) (independent community member).

-If you experience or witness unacceptable behavior, or have any other concerns, [please submit a report  to the Committee as soon as possible using this form](https://docs.google.com/forms/d/e/1FAIpQLSdPdhOveaz21SitTBpQ5686xEKPq8DW-Kb8CyKyX89aw5Mz_A/viewform).
+If you experience or witness unacceptable behavior, or have any other concerns, [please submit a report  to the Committee as soon as possible using this form](https://forms.gle/8zKztThp2yLJ6KYa6).
 Alternatively, you may email `conduct@ropensci.org`, which will go to the Committee members.
 You may also make a report directly to one member of the Committee by contacting them directly.
 If any member of the Committee has a conflict of interest with a report, they will be recused and will not have access to the content or process of the report followup.
 At an in-person rOpenSci event, please reach out to anyone named as a member of that event-specific Code of Conduct Committee, or to venue staff or security who will be present throughout the event.

 If you are planning to attend an upcoming event or join an online channel, and have concerns regarding another individual who may be present, please submit a report as described above.
 We will work with you to take precautions to ensure your comfort and safety.
 These precautions may include: providing an escort, preparing onsite event staff, and/or providing on-site contact cell phone numbers for immediate contact.
 In some cases, we may take action to prevent a harasser from attending the conference.